jacobaustin123/Titan/README.md

 then when compiling with CMake from the build directory, run CMake using ```cmake .. -G Ninja -DCMAKE_TOOLCHAIN_FILE=[path to vcpkg root]/scripts/buildsystems/vcpkg.cmake```

 For the CUDA branch (and future CUDA/graphics branch), CUDA 9.2 also must be installed, as well as the Windows VS compiler.
 The CUDAgraphics branch has the same requirements as above.

+## Debug notes

+For CLion, need to have the compiler set to Visual Studio in Windows.
+Make sure to use the right link_library names given by vcpkg.